ca2/ca2/README.md

-# 🌌 🌍 ca2/C++/Linux: Stabilization at Manjaro/Ubuntu!!
+# 🌌 🌍 ca2/C++/Linux: Stabilization at UWP - Universal Windows Platform!!

 ## How to build ca2 Framework?